Does that fridge require cleaning? Well, yes. Unless it is straight outta factory.

 Rinse the parts and wipe them thoroughly with clean paper towels.
 Discard the towels in the garbage bag.

-3 – Scrub the interior focused on mold
+3 – Scrub the interior focused on mold in freezer

 Fill the bucket halfway with water and a little dishwashing soap and focus on cleaning the inside of your refrigerator.
 Wash the shelves, walls, underside, and ceiling with a microfiber cloth.
 The microfiber fabric eliminates fingerprints and streaks that could otherwise damage the surface of your appliance.